almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-04-05-paas-showdown-azure-vs-heroku.md

 ## Architecture

 The combination of Heroku application hosting and Azure database hosting creates additional complexity.
 For security, right out of the gate we want to use Heroku Shield Spaces.
-This will offer isolation and security similar to Azure Application Service Environments (ASEs) for isolated hosting.
+This will offer isolation and security similar to Azure Application Service Environments (ASEs) or Azure Container App (ACA) Environments for isolated hosting.
 Here are the major selling points for [Heroku Shield](https://www.heroku.com/shield):
 - Dedicated environment for high compliance apps
 - Ability to sign BAAs for HIPAA compliance
 - PCI compliance